-Manduka notified 279 New Hampshire residents of this data security incident.
-Notification letters were mailed via first class U.S. mail on March 26, 2018.
-A sample copy of the notification letter provided to all potentially impacted individuals is included with this letter.
+Manduka notified 279 New Hampshire residents of this incident on March 26, 2018 and notified an additional 1 New Hampshire resident of this incident on August 1, 2018.
+A copy of the notification letter provided to individuals impacted between July 5, 2018 and July 6, 2018 is enclosed.
 3. Steps taken relating to the incident.

-Manduka has taken affirmative steps to prevent a similar situation from arising in the future and to protect the privacy and security of all sensitive information in its possession.
-These steps have included working with a leading forensics firm to remove malicious code from its e-commerce web platform and to block traffic to / from malicious domains.
-Manduka has also taken steps to secure its e-commerce platform (Magento), has reduced administrative access to its e-commerce platform and has changed all user and administrative passwords.
+Manduka has taken affirmative steps to prevent a similar situation from arising in the future and to protect the privacy and security of all sensitive information.
+These steps have included working with a leading forensics firm to remove malicious code from its e-commerce web platform, to block traffic to / from malicious domains, and to continuously monitor the Manduka system.
+Manduka has also taken numerous steps to secure its e-commerce platform (Magento), including but not limited to implementing multi-factor authentication for Magento access.
+In addition, Manduka is working to transition from Magento to use of a cloud-based e-commerce platform and is in the process of rebuilding its e-commerce website from scratch in order to bolster security.
 4. Contact information.

 Manduka is committed to protecting the sensitive information in its control.
 If you have any questions or need additional information, please do not hesitate to contact me at (971) 712-2795, or by e-mail at Sean.Hoar@LewisBrisbois.com.

 Sincerely,

 Sean B. Hoar of

-LEWIS BRISBOIS BISGAARD & SMITH LLP
+LEWIS BRISBOIS BISGAARD & SMITH LIP

-Jean B Hoar
+Dean Bottom

 Enclosure